This blog post was originally posted on March 28th, 2016 and was updated on November 16th, 2017.

 9. Muelle Uno

-Malaga is a quickly evolving city, and in 2011 one of the newest things to do in town popped up: the city's newly rejuvenated port area.
-Shop at one of the many hip stores, sit down at a great restaurant or simply enjoy the view from the other side of the city center.
-If art if your calling, Malaga’s Centre Pompidou is located nearby, with its brightly colored exterior bringing even more personality to this new part of town.
+Malaga is a quickly evolving city, and in 2011 its port area was rejuvenated with the creation of Muelle Uno.
+Here you can shop at one of the many hip stores, sit down at a great restaurant, or simply enjoy the view from the other side of the city center.

 See Also: The ultimate guide to the best beaches in Malaga (and beyond!)